Cover-echo/data-structure-learing/README.md

 # data-structure-learing
-according to china MOOC to learn about data structure
+according to China MOOC to learn about data structure